-DPT 6233 NEUROMUSCULAR PT II 2-3-3
+DPT 6233 - Neuromuscular PT II (3)

 In this second of a two course series focusing on the neuromuscular system, students will be introduced to the management of pediatric patients with neurological and neuromuscular conditions and co-morbidities.
 Instruction occurs via lecture, discussion of case scenarios, and guided laboratory practice.
 Relevant neuropathology is studied with an emphasis on examination, evaluation, diagnosis, clinical decision-making, prognosis, intervention, standardized assessments and relevant outcome measures.
 The appropriate use of assistive technologies is also explored.
-Prerequisites: DPT 6134 and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters